Page updated June 3, 2020 at 7:30 a.m.

 Updated March 20, 2020 at 7:30 p.m.

-As an added measure to ease financial concerns for residents, the City is proposing to postpone the deadline to pay 2020 property taxes.
-Tax notices will be issued on schedule in May but property owners will have until after September 30 before penalties are applied.
+Property tax notices will be issued in May but property owners will have until September 30 before penalties are applied.

 City Hall & City Council

-Effective Tuesday, March 17, 2020, Regina’s City Hall will be closed to the public until further notice.
-Additionally, effective immediately all scheduled meetings of City Council, committees and boards have been cancelled for one month.
+Effective March 17, Regina’s City Hall is closed to the public until further notice.

 Updated March 19, 2020 at 4:45 p.m.